tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ## Native Delivery schedule

-When using the `orderEvent` the native delivery schedule is used:
+When using `orderEvent` the native delivery schedule is used:

-`lines.deliverySchedule`: the current delivery schedule, either `Issued` or `Confirmed`.
+`lines.deliverySchedule`: the current delivery schedule, either having `Issued` or `Confirmed` values.

 {% hint style="warning" %}
 The `deliverySchedule` field does **NOT include any open supplier or buyer request**.
 Be aware that either the `Issued` or `Confirmed` values are returned, dependent on the line status.
 {% endhint %}

-`lines.deliveryScheduleIncludingRequests`: the current delivery schedule, including any open supplier or buyer request, either `Issued`, `In Progress` (having an open `Proposal` or `Reopen Request`) or `Confirmed` values.
+`lines.deliveryScheduleIncludingRequests`: the current delivery schedule, either having `Issued`, `In Progress` or `Confirmed` values.

 {% hint style="warning" %}
 The `deliveryScheduleIncludingRequests` field **does include any open supplier or buyer request**.
 Be aware that the `Issued`, proposal or reopen request or `Confirmed` values are returned, dependent on the line and request status.